thunderrabbit/barefoot_rob/content/events/2021/04/16coast-to-coast-kickoff-walking-to-niigata.md

 #### Details

-Might as well make it a coast to coast walk, starting at the coast in Yokohama!
+Let's enjoy a morning walking meditation in Rinko Park!
+This will be a chance to feel grounded and connected to the ocean.

+Enjoy meditative motion, sea breeze, and hopefully sunshine.

+#### Bonus!

+After the meditation,
-On Friday, April 16th 2021, I plan to walk barefoot ~20km to my house from Rinko Park in Yokohama.
+I plan to
+walk barefoot ~20km from Rinko Park in Yokohama to my house in Kawasaki.
 Join me for any or all of the walk!

 Google shows it will take less than 5 hours to walk, so we can